mirage335/arduinoUbiquitous/README.md

 A "./.s_arduino" directory will appear with hardcoded shortcut scripts to compile, upload, and debug, as well as launch graphical IDE.

+Additional scopes may be launched from within this environment, or directly from the script directory.
+Shutdown of the initiating scope will remove this environment from all scopes.

+./ubiquitous_bash.sh _scope_arduinoide ./_lib/Blink/

+Many of these commands should ideally be launched within a visible terminal.
+Vivid diagnostics are written to stdout/error.

 Starting without an existing sketch is NOT OFFICIALLY SUPPORTED.
 For an example and template, see "_lib/Blink".

 Arbitrary shellcode may be added to "ops" file in same directory as sketch.
 Especially intended to set sketch-specific preferences (ie. board type).
 Example "ops" provided with "_lib/Blink".
 Run "./_arduino_blink" to compile and upload an LED blink example (configured for Arduino M0 with Arduino Zero bootloader by default).